edie33/I2GDS2024/DNA_g1/Edith/README.md

 Epigenetic alterations, such as histone modifications, can help us understand how gene expression is regulated, how environmental factors can impact health, develop and evaluate  epigenetic therapeutic agents.

-In order to identify significant histone modications in samples and observe patterns across patients with and without treatment, we obtained and prepared samples with MOWChIP-seq.
-However, samples may be used from previously published data can be used for running and testing the data analysis process.
+In order to identify significant histone modifications in samples and observe patterns across patients with and without treatment, we obtained and prepared samples with MOWChIP-seq.
+However, samples may be used from previously published data for running and testing the data analysis process.

 Contact: Edith Chen (edithchen@vt.edu)